GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 chunk the content into sections:

 <figure class="w-figure">
-  {% Img src="image/admin/29uexe2kBwIsrAuILPnp.jpg", alt="An annotated screenshot of chunking content into sections with a CSS class.", width="800", height="563", className="w-screenshot" %}
+  {% Img src="image/admin/29uexe2kBwIsrAuILPnp.jpg", alt="An annotated screenshot of chunking content into sections with a CSS class.", width="800", height="563", class="w-screenshot" %}
   <figcaption class="w-figcaption">Example of chunking content into sections with the <code>story</code> class applied, to receive <code>content-visibility: auto</code>.
 See <a href="https://codepen.io/vmpstr/pen/xxZoyMb">Demo on Codepen</a></figcaption>
 </figure>